KatyEB/PrediCT/README.md

 * **`analysis/`**: Various auditing, validation, and diagnostic scripts.
 * **`docs/`**: Generated reports and reproducibility logs.

-## Legacy Code
-Older iterations of the pipeline have been moved to `_legacy_archive/` to keep the main source tree clean.

 ## Usage
 1. Install dependencies via `pip install -r requirements.txt`